cricehomelab/cricehomelab/README.md

 and courses largely revolving around system administration, and getting a better understanding of the architectures that are used in businesses.
 - Current lines of study.
   - Active Directory and Group Policy
   - Linux
   - Virtualization
   - PFSense
   - hardening my home network and segmenting my connections out for a better network overall.
+  - Organizing my homelab to improve my efficiency and so that my fiance doesn't mind my workspaces.